Tensegritics/ClojureDart/README.md

 Enjoy! 🧃

+# `cljd.flutter`
+`cljd.flutter` is an utility namespace to remove Flutter boilerplate and integrate more nicely with Clojure.

 # `cljd.flutter.alpha`

-Deprecated, use alpha2.
+Deprecated, use `cljd.flutter`.

 # `cljd.flutter.alpha2`

-`cljd.flutter.alpha2` is an utility namespace to remove Flutter boilerplate and integrate more nicely with Clojure.
+Got out of alpha status and lives a happy life as `cljd.flutter`.

 # Thanks!